Deciding Which Modules to Take

 The Arts & Humanities Research Council (the main funder of UK arts and humanities research students) recommends that students in the arts and humanities should develop generic skills such as written and oral presentation skills (including giving research papers), designing and managing a project, ICT skills, bibliographic skills and contextualising practice-based research, identifying and using web-based resources, record-keeping and record management, and personal and career development.

-The Faculty recommends that all first year full time and all first/second year part-time students who have not either already done a specialised research methods Masters degree or had considerable relevant experience as a research assistant on a funded project, should aim to take the following generic modules:
+The Faculty recommends that all first year full time and all first/second year part-time students who have not either already done a specialised research methods Masters degree or had considerable relevant experience as a research assistant on a funded project, should aim to take the following generic modules (Please note that those modules will be offered online in 2020/21 due to the ongoing situation):

 - Qualitative Research Methods (FASS510).

-- Quantitative Research Methods Introduction (FASS508) or Quantitative Research Methods 1 (FASS509) - online distance learning.
+- Quantitative Research Methods Introduction (FASS508) or Quantitative Research Methods 1 (FASS508d) - online distance learning.
+Please note that only FASS508d will be offered in 2020/21 due to the ongoing situation.

-- Quantitative Research Methods 2 (FASS512) (also available as online distance learning).
+- Quantitative Research Methods 2 (FASS512) - also available as online distance learning.
+Please note that only FASS512d will be offered in 2020/21 due to the ongoing situation.

 - The three thesis writing modules, for students at different stages of their degree (all of which are also available as online distance learning):